jawj/zapatos-docs/src/index.md

 }
 ```

+* `"unprefixedSchema"` determines which schema's objects don't need to be prefixed with their schema name (so that you can specify table `myTable` rather than `public.myTable`, for example).
+It should be set to the first schema listed in your Postgres `search_path` that actually exists in the database.
+Usually, that's `"public"`, which is the option's default value. `"unprefixedSchema"` can also be set to `null`, in which case all objects will be prefixed.
+That's necessary if any of your schemas shares its name with any tables in the `public` schema.

 * `"columnOptions"` is an object mapping options to named columns of named (or all) tables.
 Currently, you can use it to manually exclude column keys from the `Insertable` and `Updatable` types, using the options `"insert": "excluded"` and `"update": "excluded"`, or to force column keys to be optional in `Insertable` types, using the option `"insert": "optional"`.
 This supports use cases where columns are set using triggers.

 For example, say you have a `BEFORE INSERT` trigger on your `customers` table that can guess a default value for the `gender` column based on the value of the `title` column (though note: [don't do that](https://design-system.service.gov.uk/patterns/gender-or-sex/)).
 In this case, the `gender` column is actually optional on insert, even if it's `NOT NULL` with no default, because the trigger provides a default value.
 You can tell Zapatos about that like so: